Kroc/ReMarkable/README.md

-ReMarkable v5 © Copyright (CC-BY) Kroc Camen 2012
+ReMarkable (C) Copyright Kroc Camen 2008-2019
 ========================================================================
 ReMarkable is a Markdown-like syntax and PHP script for writing website articles in plain text.